smileyjason/Tutti/README.md

 Tutti, your personal desktop note-taking application!

 Tutti currently supports .csv files.
-Where each entry is of the form <task>,<date>
+Where each entry is of the form "<task>,<date>"